simonangel-fong/Note_Tech/Operating_System/ccp/compute/compute.md

 - `Edge Computing`

-  - when user pushes computing workloads outside of user's networks to run close to the destination location.
+  - when user pushes computing workloads outside of user's networks to run **close to the destination location**.
   - eg.Pushing computing to run on phones, loT Devices, or external servers not within user's Cloud Network.

 - `Hybrid Computing`